Welcome the World Through Song!

-The Choir was founded by Dr. Kathy Sorensen.
-Her doctoral research involved interviewing immigrants and refugees and asking them to sing their favorite songs.
+The choir was founded by Dr. Kathy Sorensen.
+Her doctoral research involved interviewing immigrants and asking them to sing their favorite songs.
 Many people interviewed had left oppressive regimes which had destroyed their instruments and outlawed their traditional folk music.
 Whole generations had grown up without their musical heritage.
 She believes music warms hearts and unites people, and that multicultural music allows us to share another person’s culture and thereby, a part of his or her soul.
 Singing a simple children’s song in a person’s native language lets that person know we care enough to go to the trouble of finding and learning their language and music.
 VIPs from other lands have gotten tears in their eyes when their own childhood songs are sung by the ICC.

 The International Children’s Choir began 25 years ago as a natural outgrowth of Dr. Sorensen’s research.
 The ICC is world renowned for singing in many languages and performing in authentic, colorful costumes from around the world.

 The ICC was invited to represent the American Continent in the Opening Ceremonies of the World Choir Olympics in Xiamen China, and received multiple medals during the competition involving over 20,000 participants.

 They have also performed in: Austria, Czech Republic, England, Germany, Hungary, Israel, Italy, Jordan, Norway, and Russia.
 The choir has sung for the Dalai Lama, royalty, heads of state, at national and international festivals and conferences, and for hundreds of dignitaries and delegations from around the world.
 They received the 2005 Pearl Award for best Holiday CD, O Come Little Children and the National George Washington Medal of Honor from the Freedoms Foundation at Valley Forge.